 South Hill Natural Area - East

-South Hill Natural Area – East (SHNA-East) is the most heavily used natural area, and the most proximate to the built campus.
-The ecological richness and established trail systems in these 365 acres provide a multitude of opportunities for the IC community, but education is the top priority.
+South Hill Natural Area East (SHNA-East) is the most heavily used natural area ICNL manages, and the most proximate to Ithaca College's built campus.
+The ecological richness and established trail systems in these 365 acres provide a multitude of opportunities for the Ithaca community.

-The Volunteer Stewards Program is for students, faculty, and staff, is a critical part of land preservation and management in SHNA - East.
-The Volunteer Stewards Program is designed following the example of a similar program run by the Finger Lakes Land Trust.
-The program serves two main purposes: forest disturbance monitoring and campus community outreach.
-Each steward is responsible for monitoring a parcel of land on SHNA-East.
-Stewards are required to patrol their assigned parcels weekly and submit reports monthly that document significant observations of change.
-In the past, stewards have alerted the ICNLC of biological invasions, clandestine hunting, and human impacts such as trash and vandalism.
-In addition to learning about the land, Stewards have access to training in topics such as forestry, tree identification, Leave No Trace principles, invasive plant management, edible and medicinal plants, and bird identification.
-Trainings also improve the quality of Stewards’ reports.
+The Volunteer Stewards Program is for students, faculty, staff, and the community alike.
+The program is a critical part of land preservation and management in SHNA - East.
+The Volunteer Stewards Program was designed following the example of a similar program run by the Finger Lakes Land Trust.
+Each steward is responsible for monitoring a parcel of land on SHNA-East in whatever way they see fit.
+Stewards are asked to patrol their assigned parcels weekly and submit "monthly monitoring reports" that document significant observations of change.
+In the past, stewards have alerted the ICNL crew of biological invasions, clandestine hunting, and human impacts such as trash and vandalism.
+In addition to learning about the land through firsthand experience, Stewards have access to training in topics such as forestry, tree identification, Leave No Trace principles, invasive plant management, edible and medicinal plants, and bird identification.

 If you are interested in becoming a steward, please visit our informational page to learn more and join!